Distance: 39.1 km – Elevation +220 m -220 m

 Weather: Sunny.
 Temperature: High 24 degrees

-I had slept well and after a good breakfast I set out to with the idea of reaching Reims by the end of the day.
+I had slept well and after a good breakfast I set out with the idea of reaching Reims by the end of the day.
 It was around 35 kilometres, despite the long walk yesterday I was feeling good.

 I was in no hurry, I wanted to enjoy the day, knowing that I was approaching the Champagne region.

 It was a beautiful day and the road as I left Corbeny was quiet and colourful

 I passed this wee elderly pony who came to greet me

 It was around 11 am as I approached Berry-au-Bac

 I found a restaurant open.
 I went in and asked for a coffee and cold water.
 I was welcomed and served by a young man with a beaming smile.
 I sat and relaxed in a comfy leather armchair and when I was rested, I went to pay and the young man said, with another beaming smile – 1 euro please!